 There’s no doubt that they’re energetic, but did you know that they’re capable of something called the Shiba 500?
 A whole new level of fast, they typically do it when they’re incredibly excited or happy.
 For those who’ve never witnessed it before, imagine an animal sprinting at full speed around the house, jumping onto sofas and around tables.
 For some owners, this means redecorating the place to just to prevent crashes!

-Socialization is key to a well behaved Shiba.
+Socialization is key to a well behaved Shiba Inu.
 Exposing them to a variety of situations at a young age will help them to become confident as adults.

-As you probably already know by now, Shibas are not the friendliest by nature.
-While this may be true, their disposition can be improved through socialization.
+As you probably already know by now, the Shiba Inu is not the friendliest by nature.
+While this may be true, their disposition can be improved through socialization and they can be good natured.
 Vital for social development, it means exposing your dog to as many scenarios as you can—ideally when they’re still puppies.
 Hopefully, by the end of it, they’ll be able to feel more comfortable around other animals and people.
 While it doesn’t “fix” their aloofness per se, it definitely helps.